Incentives to encourage the development of lower-cost housing types

 - Single-room occupancy units.
 Single-room occupancy dwellings are similar to micro-units, except that they typically have shared kitchen and/or bathroom facilities.
 While commonly viewed as an affordable housing solution for individuals experiencing homelessness, single-room occupancy units may also be appropriate for college students, young workers who are just starting out, and older adults.

 - Accessory dwelling units.
-Also called in-law apartments or granny flats, accessory dwelling units are homes that are created on the same lot as an existing house – often as an apartment in the basement or above a garage or as a smaller free-standing structure in the back yard.
+Also called ADUs, in-law apartments, or granny flats, accessory dwelling units are homes that are created on the same lot as an existing house – often as an apartment in the basement or above a garage or as a smaller free-standing structure in the back yard.
 Accessory dwelling units are commonly created in low-density residential neighborhoods where lower-cost housing types might otherwise be unavailable.

 - Junior accessory dwelling units.
 Also called JADUs, these are bedrooms for rent within existing homes.
 While JADUs may not have a full kitchen or private bathroom, they include small-scale cooking facilities such as a sink, cooktop, and small refrigerator.
 JADUs are similar to ADUs, but are smaller in size and typically have a shared entry to the existing home as well as a private entrance.